Shikizzz/Widemann-Simon-Safetynet-Alert/README.md

 This project is part of OpenClassrooms formation (Développeur d'applications - Java).

-First project using Spring Boot.
+First project using Spring Boot, and MVC architecture.
 It uses a Json file as Database.

 This project is a REST API, designed to support Emergency Services.